 Shuly Rubin Schwartz is the Irving Lehrman Research Associate Professor of American Jewish History and Walter and Sarah Schlesinger Dean of Graduate and Undergraduate Studies at The Jewish Theological Seminary.

 Dr. Schwartz lectures widely on American Jewish life, the Jewish family, and Jewish women's studies.
-Sample lecture topics include: "Goodbye, Columbus, Hello Christopher: The Evolution of American Jewry"; "Beyond Fiddler: How Jews Became Part of Mainstream America"; "Baskin-Robbins Has 31 Flavors—How About American Judaism?"; and "They Married What They Wanted to Be: Rebbetzins in American Jewish Life."
+Sample lecture topics include "Fiddler at Fifty: The Power of American Jewish Culture," "From the Pews to the Pew Study: How Our Past Can/Can't Inform Our Future as American Jews," and "They Married What They Wanted to Be: Rebbetzins in American Jewish Life."

 A third-generation JTS graduate, Dr. Schwartz received her BA from Barnard College and her MA and PhD from JTS.